 A manly man’s man with a gun and a medkit - Midjourney

 I understand why men like guns.
-The cold metal in the hand, the recoil and tang of gunpowder, the smell of gun oil on tissues afterwards.
+The cold metal in the hand, the explosive recoil, the tang of gunpowder, the smell of gun oil on tissues afterwards.
 All very erotic.
 Beyond that, carrying a gun makes you feel lethal.
 You are the wolf not the deer.
 Open-carry advocates speak publicly about self-defense and fantasize privately about being the hero who drops the active shooter.
-In the spectrum of fantasies, this is fairly benign; the desire to protect.
-I would never look down on someone for such fantasies.
+In the spectrum of fantasies, this is fairly benign – the desire to protect.
+I would not belittle one for such fantasies.
 Perhaps we all regret the lost purpose of our paleolithic days.
 Viscerally, I understand, I really do.

 And I trust you.
 Most of the second-amendment rights folks, the proud gun owners, are responsible enough.
-Statistically, I would not be afraid of a random member from your circle being in mine.
-Indeed, I might even feel safer having you around.
-But let me ask you a question.
-If you carry a gun so that you can save lives, why do you not carry a medkit?
+I would not be afraid of a random member from your circle being in mine.
+But I have a question you.
+If you carry a gun so that you can save lives, why do you not carry a trauma kit?
 The probability that you would be in a firefight where your involvement would be helpful is far lower than the probability you would be a first responder to a medical crisis.
-A medical kit, along with basic expertise, would be far more likely to save a life.
+A trauma kit, and the training to use it, would be far more likely to save a life.